-Fragrance layering is more than a trend — it’s an intimate art form.
-Learn how to build a scent wardrobe that evolves with your mood, your skin, and your individuality.
+Fragrance layering is key to building a scent wardrobe that evolves with your mood, your skin, and your individuality.

 “Fragrance layering offers the ultimate freedom,” Jean Madar, CEO and chairman of Interparfums, told Vogue.
 “It allows you to create a scent based on your unique mood and what you want to portray to the world on a particular day.”

-Though layering can be as simple as spritzing two perfumes in succession, the most elegant compositions come with intentionality and patience.
-As with building a wardrobe, knowing your palette helps.
+As with building a wardrobe, knowing your fragrance palette helps.
 The base of a fragrance — typically comprised of musks, woods, or resins — serves as the backbone of your composition.
 Over that, middle notes like florals or spices can be added for personality, while top notes such as citrus or herbs finish the blend with lift.

 “The easiest is to find a fairly unfussy fragrance that is already built around musk or typical base notes like vanilla, then add something with more complexity on top,” Pia Long, perfumer and co-founder of U.K.-based fragrance consultancy Olfiction Limited, told Byrdie.
 “Then you’ll have a high chance of a pleasing remix.”